eProsima/Fast-DDS-docs/docs/fastrtpsgen/pubsub_app/includes/first_app.rst

    :start-after: //PUBSUB_API_WRITE_SAMPLE
    :end-before: //!

-Take a look at the `eProsima Fast RTPS examples on github <https://github.com/eProsima/Fast-RTPS/tree/master/examples>`_ for ideas on how to improve this basic application through different configuration options, and for examples of advanced Fast DDS features.
+Take a look at the `eProsima Fast DDS examples on github <https://github.com/eProsima/Fast DDS/tree/master/examples>`_ for ideas on how to improve this basic application through different configuration options, and for examples of advanced Fast DDS features.